After crunching handshake, Macron shows new chemistry with Trump

 The two men would appear to have little in common.
 Trump, 71, is an anti-globalist elected on a pledge to "make America great again" who is unpredictable on foreign policy.
 Macron, 39, is an ardent European integrationist more than three decades younger.

-During Trump's visit, they will, nonetheless, seek common ground on diplomatic and military endeavors.
+During Trump's visit, they will, nonetheless, seek common ground on diplomatic and military endeavours.
 Both Trump and Macron have a political interest in building rapport.

 After greeting Macron, Trump turned to a white-clad Brigitte Macron, appearing to go for a handshake before holding her shoulders and offering a kiss on the cheeks.